igneus/calendarium-romanum/liturgical_law/README.md

   paragraphs 14, 47 and 59 of the *Normae* (mostly mere terminological changes;
   the change of paragraph 59 dropped a few categories from the *Table of Liturgical Days*)
-* **1977 Decree about the feast of Baptism of the Lord** with an improved rule of computing it's date for places where Epiphany is celebrated on Sunday
+* **1977 Decree about the feast of Baptism of the Lord** with an improved rule of computing its date for places where Epiphany is celebrated on Sunday
 * **1990 Decree updating Normae, n.
 5**
   (transfer rule for a solemnity impeded by a privileged Sunday)